Particular/docs.particular.net/platform/contributing.md

 ### Contributor License Agreement (CLA)

-When opening a Pull Request in a Particular Software repository the [CLA assistant](https://cla-assistant.io/) will verify the GitHub account submitting the Pull Request has signed the Particular Software [Contributor License Agreement](https://gist.github.com/020497b0e1e81c97c8613be5e93c7d3f).
-Pull Requests cannot be accepted until the CLA has been signed.
+When opening a pull request in a Particular Software repository, the [CLA assistant](https://cla-assistant.io/) will verify that the GitHub account submitting the pull request has signed the Particular Software [Contributor License Agreement](https://gist.github.com/020497b0e1e81c97c8613be5e93c7d3f).
+Pull requests cannot be accepted until the CLA has been signed.

-## Additional Resources
+## Additional resources

  * [GitHub introduction](https://guides.github.com/activities/hello-world/)
  * [General GitHub documentation](https://help.github.com/)